TriKro/rsb-content/who-is-this-book-for.md

 * Will people _actually_ pay for this?

-This book is for managing innovation projects where the business model is partly or completely unknown.
+This book is for managing innovation projects where the business model is partially or completely unknown.
 Your job title might be:

 * Product Manager